SuperOfficeDocs/superoffice-docs/user-guide/en/user/Service/topics/rms.search.use-shortcut-search.md

 2. Enter a search term, such as a function name, request ID, contact name or menu item.
 The result updates dynamically as you type.
 3. Select the result you want to open.

+> [!TIP]
-**Tip**: You can also use the [keywords used in the quick search](rms.search.useQuickSearch.md#SearchForOtherRecords) to search for specific items like contacts or companies.
+> You can also use the [keywords used in the quick search](rms.search.useQuickSearch.md#SearchForOtherRecords) to search for specific items like contacts or companies.